parkjunkil/MOFFUSION/README.md

 ## Download the pretrained weight

-First create a foler `./saved_ckpt` to save the pre-trained weights.
+First create a folder `./saved_ckpt` to save the pre-trained weights.
 Then download the pre-trained weights from the provided links and put them in the `./saved_ckpt` folder.
 ```
 mkdir saved_ckpt  # skip if there already exists